mfokeefe/mfokeefe.github.io/content/index.md

 Assistant Professor of Economics, Vanderbilt University

-I am an industrial organization economist interested in energy, power markets, and the environment.
-I recently received a PhD in Economics from Northwestern University.
+Microeconomist interested in energy, power markets, and the environment.

 Email: <a href='mailto:matthew.okeefe@vanderbilt.edu'>matthew.okeefe@vanderbilt.edu</a> <br>